untoldengine/UntoldEngine/docs/Architecture/batchingSystem.md

 - Has it been stable for at least `quiescenceFramesBeforeBatchBuild` frames (default: 1)?

 If yes → state becomes **`batchPending`**.

+Cells flagged by tile promotion skip the quiescence check and advance directly to `batchPending` in the same tick.

 ### 2d.
 Rebuild Dirty Cells (`rebuildDirtyCells`)